 Americans, for the most part, have not saved enough for retirement.

 The exact estimates can vary, but the Government Accountability Office (GAO) in 2017 found that the median retirement savings for Americans between age 55 and 64 was $107,000.
-The Federal Reserve, in its latest survey of consumer data, said 55-64 year olds had median retirement savings of roughly $135,000.
+The Federal Reserve, in its survey of consumer data, said American families had median retirement savings of roughly $65,000.
 And various surveys by banks and financial institutions put estimates wider still, from as little as $17,000 to upwards of $172,000.

-And some financial advisors would argue you may need even more, depending on the kind of investments involved and your living situation.
+And some financial experts would argue you may need even more, depending on the kind of investments involved and your living situation.
 For instance, a common rule of thumb is that you should only withdraw about 4 percent of your retirement savings per year.
 With savings of $600,000, that would amount to $24,000 a year, or $2,000 a month.
 Many people have living expenses well above that.
+(Related: The ideal retirement portfolio withdrawal rate)

 Of course, those are estimates for just dedicated, tax-advantaged retirement accounts, like 401(k)s and Individual Retirement Accounts.
 Personal savings and Social Security factor in as well.